Yandex Cloud

 1. Create a service account with the storage.uploader role to access the Object Storage bucket.

-3. Create a Managed Service for ClickHouse® cluster with any suitable configuration.
-When creating a cluster:
+3. Create a Managed Service for ClickHouse® cluster of any suitable configuration.
+When creating your cluster:

-• Use the service account you created earlier.
+• Specify the service account you created earlier.

-5. Create an Object Storage bucket.
-When creating the bucket, enable public access to read objects and list objects in the bucket.
+4. Create an Object Storage bucket.
+When creating the bucket, activate public read permissions for objects and the bucket listing.

 Migrate data from Google BigQuery to Yandex Object StorageMigrate data from Google BigQuery to Yandex Object Storage